nakul6686/blogs-client/README.md

 ## Author Details

-This project is authored by [Nakul Singh].
-You can contact the author at [css.nakul@gmail.com].
+This project is authored by Nakul Singh.
+You can contact the author at css.nakul@gmail.com.

 ## Tags